The pen is uncapped. A cup ring is drying near the top edge. The page is still so white that even the date feels like a commitment.

 - Write the date small.
 Put it in the upper left or upper center.
 Do not make a huge title unless the title itself helps you begin.

 - Draw three short writing lines.
-Each line should hold one small record, not a paragraph.
+Each line should hold one record, not a paragraph.

 - Fill only what you can.
-One line can be a task, one can be a memory, and one can be a feeling.
+One line can be practical, one can be sensory, and one can name what still feels unresolved.

 Filled example

-Copy the size of this entry.
+Keep the entry this size.
 It is deliberately small.

 Layout 2